Wood features

 photo source: robertbeauchamp.com

-Colour and growth defects contribute to the specificity of the natural wood design
+Color and growth defects contribute to the specificity of the wood's natural design

 • white - birch,